Probing the Solar System for Dark Matter Using the Sagnac Effect: Abstract

 \section{Abstract}

 This study investigates the potential of the Sagnac Effect for detecting dark matter in the Solar System, particularly within the Sun.
-Originating from the relative delay and interference of light beams traveling in opposite directions on rotating platforms, the effect can account how varying gravitational conditions affect its manifestation.
-We analyze the Sagnac time in two static, spherically symmetric spacetimes: Schwarzschild and one incorporating dark matter.
-By comparing the calculated relative deviations in Sagnac time obtained from satellites orbiting our star with the current precision of onboard atomic clocks (about $10^{-11}$), we evaluate the feasibility of detecting dark matter's gravitational influence through this effect.
+Originating from the relative delay and interference of light beams traveling in opposite directions on rotating platforms, the effect can account for how varying gravitational conditions affect its manifestation.
+We analyze the Sagnac time in two static, spherically symmetric spacetimes: Schwarzschild and one incorporating dark matter, in the form of a perfect fluid.
+Comparing the relative deviations in Sagnac time calculated for these metrics in the reference frame of satellites orbiting our star, which serve as a rotating circular platform and emit laser beams in opposite directions, with the precision of onboard atomic clocks (about $10^{-11}$), allows us to evaluate the potential for detecting dark matter's gravitational influence through this effect.

 \keywords{Sagnnac Effect, Solar System, Dark Matter, Schwarzschild Metric.}